ton-blockchain/locker-contract/README.md

 `vesting_total_duration` must be divisible by the `unlock_period` - `mod(vesting_total_duration, unlock_period) == 0`.

+All time parameters must be greater than zero.

 ## Deposits

 In order to make a deposit, you need to send at least 50 TON to the locker contract with a text comment "d" (lowercase letter).